vivanov-dp/zabbix-docker-template/README.md

     `{$DOCKER.SOCKET}` has to point to docker's unix socket (default is `/var/run/docker.sock`)

 ## Details
+The template will add `Docker overview` host screen to monitored hosts, that contains all data, including discovered containers and their stats.

 This template uses Docker's API to fetch data and accesses it locally via docker's UNIX socket.

 By changing the items in the `docker_template.conf` file it is possible to set it up to access the API via http - example items are provided as a comment in the file - if you use them, the `{DOCKER.SOCKET}` macro should contain the name of the host to contact.